openstack/bifrost/doc/source/install/index.rst

     Disable the configuration of the integrated DHCP server, allowing to use an external DHCP service.

+``--develop``
+    Install services in develop mode, so that the changes to the repositories in ``/opt`` get immediately reflected in the environment.

 See the built-in documentation for more details:

 .. code-block:: bash